 Anu Bradford is the Henry L. Moses Professor of Law and International Organization at Columbia Law School.
 She is also a director for the European Legal Studies Center.
 Her research and teaching focus on European Union law, international trade law, and comparative and international antitrust law.
 Before joining the Law School faculty in 2012, she was an assistant professor at the University of Chicago Law School.

 Bradford earned her S.J.D. degree in 2007 and LL.M. degree in 2002 from Harvard Law School, and also holds a law degree from the University of Helsinki.
 After completing her LL.M. studies as a Fulbright Scholar at Harvard Law School, Bradford practiced antitrust law and EU law at Cleary Gottlieb Steen & Hamilton in Brussels for two years before returning to Harvard for her doctoral studies.
 She has also served as an adviser on economic policy in the Parliament of Finland and as an expert assistant to a member of the European Parliament.
-Bradford’s book “The Brussels Effect: How the EU Rules the World” will be published in the fall of 2019 by Oxford University Press.
+Bradford’s book “The Brussels Effect: How the European Union Rules the World” will be published in February 2020 by Oxford University Press.

 - European Union law

 - International trade law and international political economy

 - Comparative and international antitrust law